frankkiv/dlib/README.txt

 # For intermediate and advanced users.
 brew install opencv3 --with-contrib --with-cuda --with-ffmpeg --with-tbb --with-qt5

-#if you already install the opencv version 2.4.xx
+# If you already install the opencv version 2.4.xx
 go to
     example/CMakeList.txt:125
 chage back to